 Parking: Parking is available for Blue Badge holders in designated bays.
 Other guest parking is extremely limited and therefore we recommend guests use the council car-park to avoid disappointment.
 This is a 2 minute walk away and the council car park is FREE from 6pm until 9am.

 Open every day?: Yes, YHA Whitby is open every day for bookings.
-The cafe is closed during the week from November until March.
+Abbey House Café & Bar is open 7.30am – 9pm, 7 days a week.

 Wi-Fi: Free wi-fi is available in social spaces.

 YHA Whitby is committed to continually creating new opportunities for children by supporting and complementing the national curriculum to develop imagination and intellect.
 There are educational packages available but the area is also great to explore for yourself on a self-led trip.

 Visit the YHA School Trips website for more information.

 We are very grateful for all of the help and support that our generous volunteers give to YHA.
 We are proud of our “Investors in Volunteering” accreditation and have a wide range of opportunities available across the country, all of which will provide great learning or social experiences and help us to create even more opportunities for young people.